CapacitorSet/box-js/README.md

 ## Analysis Fails Due to Missing 'document' Object

-The box-js repository from git includes a boilerplate.js file.
+The box-js repository from git includes a `boilerplate.js` file.
 This file defines some stubbed versions of common browser objects such as document.
 Try rerunning your analysis with the `--prepended-code=DIR/boilerplate.js` option, where `DIR` is the directory of the cloned box-js repository.
-The `--prepended-code` option tells box-js to prepend the JavaSAcript in the given file to the sample being analyzed.
+The `--prepended-code` option tells box-js to prepend the JavaScript in the given file to the sample being analyzed.

 ## Batch usage